OkayAlright/MinNo/extras/why_Minno.md

 		 analogWrite(pgm_read_word(&squareWave[i++])) ;
      }

-Restrictions like this are something I know as a shortcoming of the language can I plan to address them in short order.
+Restrictions like this are something I know is a shortcoming of the language can I plan to address them in short order.
-But tricks like these inhabit, I would venture to say, ~10% of the code I write.
+But tricks like these, I would venture to say, are only in ~10% of the code I write.
 If MinNo allows me to more easily complete the other 90% and more mindfully consider when I really need to leverage tricks for performance over writing more understandable code, than it has done it's job.